threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

-        amount="200.5 TFT" # the amount of TFT to convert to ERC20 Tokens ) # no data or lock can be attached, optionally you can define a source and refund address(es) as well result.transaction # contains the created (and if all good sent) transaction result.submitted # if the contract was submitted (if not it is because more signatures are required)
+        amount="200.5 TFT" # the amount of TFT to convert to ERC20 Tokens ) # no data or lock can be attached, optionally you can define a source and refund address(es) as well result.transaction # contains the created (and if all good sent) transaction result.submitted # if the transaction was submitted (if not it is because more signatures are required)
 ```
 > See [The ERC20 Coins Send Unit Test](./tests/20_erc20_coins_send.py) for a detailed example.